It’s not that I don’t understand your situation.

 It’s also an awesome requirement.
 Especially so, when you have to run all aspects of your business, constantly making decisions on the fly.
 You will find it’s awfully hard managing your own emotions far less those of other people.

 But…it’s one of those people management skills you would want to tick-off on the checklist.

-3. A list of values which you live by
+3. A list of core values for you and the business

 The important thing about values is that values exist whether you are aware of them or not.
 I can’t choose your values for you but here’s a list to get you thinking about yours.
 And let me warn you, they are hard to teach and sometimes even harder to put in place.